 One of the big differences between AMD and Nvidia drivers is that Nvidia has two separate user interfaces.
 The Nvidia Control Panel handles things like resolutions and certain graphics settings, while GeForce Experience tackles game optimizations, driver updates, and extra features including ShadowPlay, Ansel, and more.
 Annoyingly, you have to log in and solve a captcha prompt to use GeForce Experience, which is something I've done more times than I’d ever want to count.
 Just say no to data mining plus drivers.

-AMD vs Nvidia: Value Proposition
+AMD vs Nvidia: Pricing and Availability

 |Round||Nvidia GeForce||AMD Radeon|

 With an overall score of four to two, Nvidia continues to hold the crown as the king of the GPU world.
 Cue the band and light the fireworks.
 That said, all of this ends up mostly being meaningless when we look at what you can actually buy right now at reasonable prices.